 Ha Long Bay Climate and Endemic Species

-To no great surprise, wildlife continues to be relatively abundant within the confines of the region.
+Understandably, wildlife continues to be abundant within the region.
 In fact, officials count a total of 60 known species of endemic fauna residing within the confines of the bay.
-Finally, much of the highly unique ecology of the bay now ranks as threatened by increasing tourism.
+Much of the highly unique ecology of the bay now qualifies as threatened by increasing tourism.